 The Full Display Mirror® began production in the fourth quarter of 2015.
 Current automotive design trends are yielding vehicles with small rear windows that are often further obstructed by headrests, passengers, and roof support pillars which can significantly hinder the mirror's rearward view.
-The Company's Full Display Mirror® is an intelligent rear vision system that uses a custom, internally or externally mounted video camera and mirror-integrated video display to optimize a vehicle driver's rearward view.
-This rear vision system consists of a hybrid Full Display Mirror® that offers bi-modal functionality.
+The Company's Full Display Mirror® is an intelligent rear vision system that uses a custom, externally mounted video camera and mirror-integrated video display to optimize a vehicle driver's rearward view.
+This rear vision system consists of a hybrid Full Display Mirror® that offers bimodal functionality.
 In mirror mode, the product functions as an auto-dimming rearview mirror which means that during nighttime driving, digital light sensors talk to one another via a microprocessor to automatically darken the mirror when glare is detected.
 With the flip of a switch, the mirror enters display mode, and a clear, bright display appears through the mirror's reflective surface, providing a wide, unobstructed rearward view.
 The bi-modality of the Full Display Mirror® is essential, because in the event of any failure of the camera or display, the product is able to function as a standard mirror, which is a long-standing safety requirement in the automotive industry.
 In addition, the driver has the ability to switch between modes to accommodate usage preferences for various weather conditions, lighting conditions, and driving tasks.
 The Company continues to work on the development and launch of the Full Display Mirror® for its initial five customers.
-As of the third quarter of 2017, the Company is shipping production Full Display Mirrors to three of the five OEMs, which are General Motors, Subaru and Nissan.
-The Company continues to see interest from other automotive OEMs as well and is engaged in negotiations with other OEMs, which the Company believes will cause certain other OEMs to add the Full Display Mirror® into their product roadmap for future vehicles.
+As of the first quarter of 2017, the Company is currently shipping production Full Display Mirrors to two of the five OEMs.
+For the second OEM, the Company is the system supplier, which includes the rearward facing camera in addition to the Full Display Mirror®.
+The Company continues to see interest from other automotive OEMs as well.

 During the first quarter of 2017, the Company introduced a new three-camera rear vision system that streams rear video in multiple composite views to its Full Display Mirror®.
 The Company believes it is the industry's first practical and comprehensive rear vision solution designed to meet automaker, driver, safety and regulatory requirements.
 The Company's rear vision system, known as a camera monitoring system (CMS), uses three cameras to provide a comprehensive view of the sides and rear of the vehicle.
 The side-view cameras are discretely housed in downsized, automatic-dimming exterior mirrors.
 Their video feeds are combined with that of a roof-mounted camera and stitched together into multiple composite views, which are streamed to the driver using the Full Display Mirror®.
-The system's modular nature lets the automaker customize functionality while offering it as an affordable, optional feature all while enhancing safety by allowing the system to fail safe.
+The system's modular nature lets the automaker customize functionality while offering it as a priceable, optional feature all while enhancing safety by allowing the system to fail safe.
 Failures due to weather conditions or system failure that disrupt the digital view, allow drivers to use the interior and exterior mirrors.
 The system also supports user preference by permitting drivers to use standard mirror views, camera views, or both.
 Downsized exterior mirrors provide automakers with significant weight savings and fuel efficiency improvements.
 To further enhance safety, the Company's CMS solution can also work in conjunction with a vehicle's side blind zone warning system.
 When a trailing vehicle enters a side blind zone, a warning indicator illuminates in both the interior and exterior mirrors while the corresponding side-view video feed appears in the display until the vehicle passes.